MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-parquet-format.md

 - **Cause**: A Java Virtual Machine (JVM) can't be created because some illegal (global) arguments are set.

-- **Recommendation**:  Log in to the machine that hosts *each node* of your self-hosted IR.
+- **Recommendation**:  Sign-in to the machine that hosts *each node* of your self-hosted IR.
 Check to ensure that the system variable is set correctly, as follows: `_JAVA_OPTIONS "-Xms256m -Xmx16g" with memory bigger than 8 G`.
 Restart all the IR nodes, and then rerun the pipeline.

 ## Arithmetic overflow